DarrylBayliss/App-Builders-2022-Shine/README.md

 Complete the detail screen by following the designs in miro.

-Make sure to follow best practice for architecture, by creating a ViewModel and querying data through its repositories.
+Make sure to follow best practices for architecture, by creating a ViewModel and querying data through its repositories / datasources.

 # Bonus Step - Switching the title on each screen